HL7/davinci-ecdx/input/pagecontent/sending-attachments.md

 This page documents a FHIR-based approach to sending attachments for claims or prior authorization directly to a Payer.\* This transaction is used for both *solicited* and *unsolicited* attachments.
-It is intended to be compatible with the X12n 275 transaction, <span class="bg-success" markdown="1">the X12 N 837I and 837P for claims purposes, and the 278 response for authorizations (for more information on X12 defined transactions, see [X12 Transaction Sets]).
-Compatibility assumes that the appropriate identifiers are supported in the submission to facilitate the association of the attachment with the claim submission or authorization request.</span><!-- new-content -->
+It is intended to be compatible with the X12n 275 transaction, the X12 N 837I and 837P for claims purposes, and the 278 response for authorizations (for more information on X12 defined transactions, see [X12 Transaction Sets]).
+Compatibility assumes that the appropriate identifiers are supported in the submission to facilitate the association of the attachment with the claim submission or authorization request.

 {% include see-conf.md %}